Le36/ROS2Mapper/documentation/tutorials.md

         cd ~/ros2_ws
         colcon build --symlink-install
         ```
-    4. Open a new terminal and run the following commands
+2. [Raspi] Run the camera node (in a new terminal)
     ```
     cd ~/ros2_ws
     . install/local_setup.bash
     ros2 run v4l2_camera v4l2_camera_node
     ```
     The last command gives errors because apparently, the Raspberry Pi camera doesn't have all the configuration settings a regular camera would have.
 The errors are probably safe to ignore.
-2. On the remote PC
+3. [Remote] View the output of the camera
     1. Run the following command
         ```
         ros2 run rqt_image_view rqt_image_view